 Markel Redondo – winner of the DJI Drone Photography Award

 Sand Castles (part II) and The Salt Series was also exhibited at a dedicated show at theprintspace gallery in east London.
 Studio 1854 commissioned an independent curator to oversee the hanging of the work, and over 500 people attended the launch event.

 The DJI Drone Photography Award is just one in a series of ambitious photographic projects commissioned by Studio 1854, our visual content agency that specialises in compelling, narrative-led and PR-able content.
-To accelerate the expansion of this new business, on 22 May 2018, we will launch a crowdfunding campaign giving our audience the chance invest in 1854 Media and own a part of our future.

 “British Journal of Photography has charted the evolution of photography over the past 164 years, always with a firm focus on the future.
 This May, 1854 Media is inviting our community to be part of this future”

 Marc Hartog – CEO, 1854 Media

 Studio 1854 is driven by the core belief that photography is humankind’s most accessible and powerful form of communication.
 Transcending cultural boundaries, great photographs tell a story and have the power to evoke emotion and provoke reaction.
 We have found that this power also applies to authentic content created for our clients.
 It was therefore Redondo and Hegen’s narrative-led and creative approach to drone photography that made them worthy winners of the DJI Drone Photography Award.